 The University ensures that current certificate/documentation are held which provide evidence that:

-All portable electrical appliances provided by the University have been tested regularly
+- all portable electrical appliances provided by the University have been tested annually

-The wiring and electrical circuits in the property have been tested on a five yearly basis
+- the wiring and electrical circuits in the property are tested on a five-yearly basis.

-Investigate, make safe, repair if possible or appoint specialist contractors, within 14 days, includes:
+Investigate, make safe, repair if possible or appoint specialist contractors, within seven days, includes:

 Response times and standards of repairs are monitored by Accommodation Services.
-We would encourage you to tell us if you are unhappy about any aspect of our maintenance service, you can contact us via Cotswold Court/Wallscourt Park Customer Services Desk by telephone or email at the earliest possible time so that we can resolve any problems.
+We would encourage you to tell us if you are unhappy about any aspect of our maintenance service.
+Contact us through the Cotswold Court/Wallscourt Park Customer Service Desk by telephone or email at the earliest possible time so that we can resolve any problems:

 During the first few weeks of the academic year when we have a high number of repairs to be dealt with, non-essential repairs may take longer than usual to be rectified.

-Access for repairs, planned maintenance and pest control
+Access for repairs, planned maintenance, water hygiene and pest control

 Please remember that access to the property by contractors will be required in order to complete a repair or treat for pests.
 If you have reported an issue you should expect a contractor to visit within the priority timescale – you do not need to be present in the property.
 Accommodation Services will issue keys for access directly to the UWE Bristol Approved Contractor.
 A calling card will be left when a contractor enters your room/flat.